massquantity/LibRecommender/docs/source/user_guide/model_retrain.rst

 So how can we retrain a model if we can't change the shape of the variables in TensorFlow and PyTorch?
 Well, if we can't alter it, we create a new one, then explicitly assign the old one to the new one.
-Specifically, in TensorFlow, we build a new graph with variables with new shape, then assign the old values to the correct indices of new variables.
+Specifically, in TensorFlow, we build a new graph with variables with new shapes, then assign the old values to the correct indices of new variables.
 For the new indices, i.e. the new user/item part, they are initialized randomly as usual.